 Our Aims

-Our principle aim is to develop student’s knowledge, skills and understanding in all areas of Mathematics.
+Our principle aim is to develop students knowledge, skills and understanding in all areas of Mathematics.
 Wherever possible we encourage the students to use and apply their learning in everyday situations.

 To equip pupils with a powerful mathematical tool that provides: